Albert-Gao/veasy/README.md

 };
 ```

 Easy, huh?
-If you define the value of a rule as an array, `EasyV` will take the 2nd parameter as the custom error message, wow! :)
+If you define the value of a rule as an array, `Veasy` will take the 2nd parameter as the custom error message, wow! :)

 2. In the constructor of the form component, add this 2 lines, one for binding the schema to `easyV` and one for generating the initial state.